How we assess and investigate concerns raised about a veterinary nurse

 - obtaining expert reports.

-Your Case Manager may, at any time, seek guidance about an investigation from the Chairman of the RVN Preliminary investigation Committee or the Head of Professional Conduct at the RCVS.
+Your Case Manager may, at any time, seek guidance about an investigation from the Chair of the RVN Preliminary investigation Committee or the Head of Professional Conduct at the RCVS.

-The Case Examiner Group makes its decisions in private, so neither you, nor the veterinary nurse, will attend any of its meetings.
+The Stage 1 RVNPIC makes its decisions in private, so neither you, nor the veterinary nurse, will attend any of its meetings.

 - close the matter with no further action;